ORANGE STEWED CHICKENCourse: Meat, ChickenDifficulty: Moderate

 2 Bay Leaves

-Chop your Onion, Carrots, and Celery.
-Mince your garlic and let it sit on the side of your cutting board until you are ready to use it (apparently garlic becomes more nutritious if you let it rest for 10 minutes, after chopping/crushing/slicing/pressing, before you cook with it.)
+- Chop your Onion, Carrots, and Celery.
+Mince your garlic and let it sit on the side of your cutting board until you are ready to use it (letting garlic rest for 10 minutes before cooking helps it’s nutritional benefits.)